About the programme

 Programme structure and duration

-The MA in Applied Linguistics comprises a theory-based joint curriculum and a profession-specific curriculum for each of the three specialisations (Professional Translation, Conference Interpreting or Organisational Communication).
+The MA in Applied Linguistics comprises a theory-based core curriculum and a profession-specific curriculum for each of the three specialisations (Professional Translation, Conference Interpreting or Organisational Communication).

 Just over one third of the 90 ECTS credits are awarded for modules related to theoretical principles and the Master’s thesis, while nearly two thirds are allocated to modules focussing on practical skills and methods.
 In these practice-based modules, students are able to apply the skills they have acquired and consolidate their knowledge.

 Academic Regulations MA in Applied Linguistics (available in German only)